Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

-Constructing the phase diagram in $\mu$ space allows us to include information from the bulk phase diagram, such as phase transitions, in the same diagram.
-Specifically, the vertical line at zero chemical potential marks the potential at which Ca or Al no longer incorporate as solid solution, but form precipitates.
-For Ca, as shown in Fig.~\ref{fig:SurfPhaseDiags}, two surface phases can be realized in the solid solution region $(\mu_\textrm{Ca} < 0\,eV)$: The random surface structure (a solid solution of Ca and Mg in the top surface layer) and an ordered surface with $1/3$\,ML Ca coverage.
-The other ordered surface structures shown in this diagram are thermodynamically unstable.
-For the meta-stable Al surface phase diagram only the disordered random solution can be formed in the thermodynamically stable region.
-The meta-stable phases may be formed when going to non-equilibrium conditions where the surface chemical potential can be well above the equilibrium limit.
+Constructing the phase diagram in $\mu$ space allows us to include information from the bulk phase diagram, such as bulk phase transitions, in the same diagram.
+Specifically, the black dashed vertical line marks the solubility limit, i.e., the chemical potential at which the Ca/Al-Mg solid solution becomes thermodynamically unstable and starts to form Mg$_2$Ca/Al$_{12}$Mg$_{17}$ precipitates.
+For Ca, as shown in Fig.~\ref{fig:SurfPhaseDiags}, only the disordered surface structure (a solid solution of Ca and Mg in the top surface layer) can be realized in the solid solution region.
+All ordered surface structures shown in this diagram become stable only at a chemical potential well above the solubility limit and are thus thermodynamically unstable.
+For supersaturated Ca solid solution in Mg, which occur e.g. when rapidly quenching as-cast Mg, the Ca chemical potential can be well above the solubility limit.
+At these non-equilibrium conditions the ordered $c$(3$\times$3) surface structure can form.
+For Al, the surface phase diagram shows a similar behavior: in the thermodynamically stable region only the disordered random solution can be formed.
+Again, meta-stable phases may be formed when going to non-equilibrium conditions where the excess solute concentration in the bulk is well above the equilibrium limit.